 On Greenwich Avenue, I like Great Stuff for jeans and sweaters, and they have an amazing selection of Herno jackets in the winter.
 Roberta Roller Rabbit is great for gifts and I love their mini kurtas for my daughter.
 J.Crew is always a good bet for basic staples, and my son lives in Crew Cuts t-shirts.
 Splurge Kids has cute leggings and tees for girls.
 Everything But Water carries much more than just bathing suits – I often find amazing dresses there too.
 Too Sparrows in Old Greenwich is great for earrings.

-Joanna is an Instagram fashion influencer, wife, and stay at home mom, who is passionate about style.
-She is an avid traveler, a voracious reader, an over-zealous coffee table book collector, and has a weakness for chai lattes, pink peonies and anything with a monogram.
-She is a former NYC Public Relations Executive, with a Masters Degree from the Annenberg School and B.A. from UCLA, having graduated Phi Beta Kappa and Summa Cum Laude.
-Joanna started her Instagram fashion page to document her own personal style and share her favorite tips and finds.
+Joanna is the Content Creator behind My Candid Closet, an Instagram feed following her detail-obsessed, chronically overdressed day to day life and travels featuring collaborations with fashion and lifestyle brands.
+She is a passionate mother, a voracious reader, an overzealous coffee table book collection and has a weakness for pink peonies and anything with a monogram.
+A former Public Relations Executive, Joanna started her Instagram feed to document her own personal style and share her favorite tips and finds.

 @mycandidcloset on instagram